target/libdart/PARSING.md

 **Long Version**:

 As a library, **Dart**'s primary design goals are:
-  1. Be the fastest way to represent `JSON` on the wire, requiring as little receiver-side effort as possible.
+  1. Be the fastest way to represent **JSON** on the wire, requiring as little receiver-side effort as physically possible.
   2. Be easy to use (provide a consistent, natural, API).
-  3. Be the fastest general purpose `JSON` parser.
+  3. Be the fastest general purpose **JSON** parser.

 In order to meet goal one, **Dart** requires that object keys be _lexicographically sorted_ (no other library mentioned in this document depends on,